hairyjay/PSInet/espnetInstallConda.md

 CONDA_TOOLS_DIR=$(dirname ${CONDA_EXE})/..
 ./setup_anaconda.sh ${CONDA_TOOLS_DIR} $env [python-version]
 ```
-where $env is the environment name  like we mentioned earlier
+where $env is the environment name  like we mentioned earlier and 3.7 is used as the argument for python-version to properly maintain consistenty

 3ba.
 Debug
 If you get an error that JAVA_HOME is an unbound variable then that means that Java is not installed on your system and can be done inside anaconda with